-- Yahoo Ad Manager was debuted in CES 2014, and although it wasn’t ready, Mayer brought it to the limelight to disastrous results as only 2 in 10 campaigns outperformed the previous system.
+- Yahoo Ad Manager was debuted at CES 2014, and although it wasn’t ready, Mayer brought it to the limelight to disastrous results as only 2 in 10 campaigns outperformed the previous system.

 - In a bid to go mobile first, Yahoo tried to break free of the clutches of Microsoft, who have had a decidedly horrible run as far as mobile is concerned, but Mayer failed to wriggle out of the previous contract.

-Consequently, the future in search looks pretty grim for Yahoo as it currently stands to loose ground even more than it already has to newcomers like Twitter and Facebook in the Ad Revenue market.
+Consequently, the future of search looks pretty grim for Yahoo as it currently stands to the loose ground even more than it already has to newcomers like Twitter and Facebook in the Ad Revenue market.

 Video and Social Networking

 The acquisition of Tumbler by Yahoo! for a whopping $1.1 billion has mostly been a bust.
-While Mayer bet big on the social photo sharing scene taking off, and that turned out to be true, the execution for Tumblr was yet again flawed.
+While Mayer bets big on the social photo sharing scene taking off, and that turned out to be true, the execution for Tumblr was yet again flawed.
 This led to competitors like Instagram, and Even Pinterest take the lead away from Yahoo.
-Tumblr revenues at the point of acquisition was $10-15 million and even after 3 years, the numbers have not risen.
+Tumblr revenues at the point of acquisition was $10-15 million, and even after three years, the numbers have not risen.
 The primary reasons can be briefly summarised as

 - Lack of new engaging content that would create an invested consumer base.